 - Entertainment and food, florists, etc

-- “1099” reportable, classified as payment to an individual in the normal course of university business.
+- “1099” reportable charges, classified as payment to an individual in the normal course of university business.

 - Telephone or utilities charges.

-The Department Head must designate one or more Departmental Liaisons in his/her department.
-A Departmental Liaison may also be liaison for his/her own card, however, if the Departmental Liaison is also a Cardholder, the monthly statement of the liaison/cardholder must be reviewed and signed by the immediate supervisor.
-The Departmental Liaison must receive training before any individuals in the department receive a Purchasing Card.
+The Department Head must designate one or more Liaisons in his/her department.
+A Liaison may not serve as a liaison for his/her own card.
+The Liaison must receive training before any individuals in the department receive a Purchasing Card.
 Responsibilities include: